Nate Pearson: Major leagues

 On July 29, 2020, Pearson made his MLB debut against Max Scherzer and the Washington Nationals.
 The game was played in Washington despite being a home game for the Blue Jays, as the COVID-19 pandemic had forced the Blue Jays into Sahlen Field in Buffalo, which was not ready for use.
 He went five innings, giving up two hits and two walks with five strikeouts, and surrendered no runs in his debut, though the Nationals won 4–0.
 With the 2020 Toronto Blue Jays, Pearson appeared in 5 games, compiling a 1–0 record with 6.00 ERA and 16 strikeouts in 18 innings pitched.

-Pearson made 12 appearances for Toronto in 2021, posting a 1-1 record and 4.20 ERA with 20 strikeouts in 15.0 innings pitched.
+Pearson made 12 appearances for Toronto in 2021, posting a 1–1 record and 4.20 ERA with 20 strikeouts in 15.0 innings pitched.
 On June 6, 2022, Pearson was placed on the 60-day injured list.
+On June 24, Pearson was diagnosed with a lat strain.
+He did not appear in the major leagues for Toronto in 2022.

+Pearson was optioned to the Triple-A Buffalo Bisons to begin the 2023 season, and pitched out of the bullpen.
+In 81/3 innings, Pearson recorded a 2.16 ERA and 16 strikeouts.
+On April 24, he was recalled to the major leagues.
+He made 35 appearances for the Blue Jays in 2023, posting a 5–2 record and 4.85 ERA with 43 strikeouts over 42 2/3 innings of work.

+Pearson made 41 relief outings for Toronto in 2024, recording a 5.63 ERA with 51 strikeouts and two saves across 40 innings pitched.

+Chicago Cubs

+On July 27, 2024, the Blue Jays traded Pearson to the Chicago Cubs in exchange for Josh Rivera and Yohendrick Piñango.
+On September 4, Pearson pitched the 8th inning in a combined no-hitter (also featuring Shota Imanaga and Porter Hodge) against the Pittsburgh Pirates, the 4th of the season.

+Pearson made 11 appearances for Chicago in 2025, but struggled to an 0-1 record and 9.20 ERA with seven strikeouts across 14 2/3 innings pitched.
+Pearson was designated for assignment by the Cubs on September 20, 2025.
+He was released by Chicago the following day.

+Houston Astros

+On October 21, 2025, Pearson signed a one-year, $1.35 million contract with the Houston Astros.